Updated: Mar 13, 2022

 John Singer Sargent is the greatest portrait painter who ever lived.
 Change my mind.

-If you’re familiar with Sargent, you may wonder why I didn’t use Madame X. I’m sure that piece will come up at some point but I’m using Lady Agnew of Lochnaw because this is the painting that launched him as a portrait artist in the UK.
-It launched her celebrity in high society, too, and she lived it up well.
+If you’re familiar with Sargent, you may wonder why I didn’t use Madame X. I am positive I'll say something about that one later, trust me.
+Lady Agnew of Lochnaw is my subject today because this is the painting that launched him as a portrait artist in the UK.
+It launched her celebrity in high society, too, and she lived that celebrity status up well.
 She and her husband blew so extravagantly through the Agnew family fortune that they eventually had to sell the portrait to shore up their finances.

 Lady Agnew had a variety of health issues during the time she sat for this portrait, nervous exhaustion and the flu, for sure.
 She died in 1932 of complications from pernicious anemia, a reduction in red blood cells from not absorbing enough vitamin B-12.
 Symptoms include chronic fatigue, stomach pain, weight loss, and pallor.
 I include that because you can see her ill health in her slouched and lethargic pose, which apparently was not staged, and in her complexion.
 At first I thought that was because of her native climate but it very well could be her anemia instead.

 This one was fun since I could talk art and medicine in the same piece.
 I’ll have to think of others that would allow for that.
 Any suggestions?